Charles, Duke of Vendôme: English chevauchée

 The situation had not remained calm in the north.
 The duke of Suffolk landed with an army of 15,000 in Calais sometime in July.
 He linked up with the soldiers under the command of the graaf van Buren as the English had the prior year.
 This combined force made for Hesdin.
 To the peasants around Ancre he made a warm offer, inviting them to bring supplies in with promises of safe conduct.
 By this means he secured markets to sell his army food.
-The vicomte de Thouars, who was serving as the new lieutenant-général of Picardie, had placed the seigneur de Fresnoy and the seigneur de Pierrepont in Hesdin with 2,000 soldiers.
+The vicomte de Thouars, who was serving as the new lieutenant-général of Picardy, had placed the seigneur de Fresnoy and the seigneur de Pierrepont in Hesdin with 2,000 soldiers.
 The coalition army would not stop at Hesdin however, marching first to Doullens and then Corbie (where Thouars was based) before passing this in turn.
 The manpower situation Thouars was faced with was dire and he was forced to juggle his limited soldiers to ensure they were placed in the towns in front of the army of invasion.
 In mid October, the coalition force seized and plundered the towns of Roye and Montdidier.
 These yielded significant riches to the sackers.

 In late October, the army was now within 50 kilometres of Paris, and was rumoured to be eyeing attacks on Compiègne, Breteuil and Clermont, Oise.
-On 24 October 1523, Vendôme was restored to possession of the governate of the Île de France, to hold it in parallel with that of Picardie.
+On 24 October 1523, Vendôme was restored to possession of the governate of the Île de France, to hold it in parallel with that of Picardy.
 In his absences from this second governate in the coming years, the power of governor was wielded by the archbishop of Aix.
 With this new authority at his disposal, Vendôme was thus dispatched to the capital.
 Several taxes were demanded of the bourgeois to raise a company of archers and fortify the suburbs (an action directed by the seigneur de Brion).
 Chains were raised across the streets.
 The two men (Brion and Vendôme) had visited the suburbs facing Suffolk's army several times before resolving on fortifying them.
 The coalition army soon became aware of Vendôme's presence in the capital, and with him out front, and the vicomte de Thouars behind, they began to fear being sandwiched between them.
 They thus began a retreat towards Saint-Quentin.
 Nesle was put to the torch as they retreated, with the army concluding its march in Artois, where Suffolk disbanded the force before All Saints' Day.
 Come December, Suffolk and the remnants of his army were in Calais.
 The historian Vissière, drawing on the work of Gunn cites the coming of winter as the reason for Suffolk's withdrawal.

 The historian Le Fur sees the campaign as largely a failure, that managed little other than to reconnoitre the road to Paris (describing it as a 'dress rehearsal').